Home » Tools » Home Construction » The Best Trim Installation Tools For DIY or Pro

 • Cutting trim and custom wood strips to width.

 While 95% of trim installation is straightforward, there are custom trim tasks that benefit from a portable table saw.
-First, cutting stairway trim in older homes can involve customizing the skirt board.
-Second, you may find yourself installing the actual stair tread and a table saw is a must for accurately cutting the treads and risers.
+First, cutting stairway trim in older homes can involve customizing the skirting board.
+Second, you may install the actual stair tread, and a table saw is necessary for accurately cutting the treads and risers.

 13. Belt sander